-We define $C(Z)$ (as a set) as Its topology and stratified structure are defined in \cite[Definition A.5.3]{HA}.
-When $Z$ is compact, then the topology is the quotient topology.
-Note that the stratification is over $P^{\triangleleft}$, the poset obtained by adding a new initial element to $P$: the stratum over this new point is the vertex of the cone, and the other strata are of the form $X\times (0,1)$, where $X$ is a stratum of $Z$.\end{defin}
+We define \textbf{the cone on $Z$}, denoted by $C(Z)$, as a topological space whose underlying set Its topology and stratified structure are defined in \cite[Definition A.5.3]{HA}.
+By \cite[Remark A.5.4]{HA}, when $Z$ is compact and Hausdorff, then the topology is the quotient topology.
+Note that the stratification of $C(Z)$ is over $P^{\triangleleft}$, the poset obtained by adding a new initial element to $P$: the stratum over this new point is the vertex of the cone, and the other strata are of the form $X\times (0,1)$, where $X$ is a stratum of $Z$.\end{defin}